-6.1 Valid mixed-premise imperative arguments
+6.1.
+Valid mixed-premise imperative arguments

-Given the mixed-premise imperative argument from the prescription I and the proposition P to the prescription I', say that its pure subargument is the argument from P to I'.
-A first consequence of Definition 8 (in conjunction with Definitions 2 and 3) is that a mixed-premise imperative argument is valid if its pure subargument or its cross-species subargument is valid.
-A second consequence of Definition 8 (in conjunction with Definition 7) is that a mixed-premise imperative argument from I and P to I' is valid if its premises are inconsistent.
+Given the mixed-premise imperative argument from the prescription I and the proposition P to the prescription I', say that its pure subargument is the argument from I to I', and say that its cross-species subargument is the argument from P to I'.
+A first consequence of Definition 8 (in conjunction with Definition 2 and Definition 3) is that a mixed-premise imperative argument is valid if its pure subargument or its cross-species subargument is valid.
+A second consequence of Definition 8 (in conjunction with Definition 7) is that a mixed-premise imperative argument is valid if its premises are inconsistent.
 A third-and more interesting-consequence of Definition 8 is that the mixed-premise imperative argument from I and P to I' is valid if P entails that every fact that supports I also supports I'.
-Indeed, if P entails that every fact that supports I and guarantees P, then P is true and thus every fact that supports I also supports I'.
+Indeed, if P entails that every fact that supports I also supports I', then, necessarily, if f is any fact that both supports I and guarantees P, then P is true and thus every fact that supports I also supports I', so f supports I' (since f supports I).
 For example, the following two arguments are valid: